-- 15. Observe, evaluate, and confer with candidates during student teaching as described in the Student Teaching Handbook, which includes returning assessment forms to the Education Field Experience Office at the end of each student teaching experience - 16.
-Meet the accreditation requirement for all teacher education program faculty members to collaborate with P-12 teachers in public schools - 17.
+- 15. Ensure that candidates are progressively prepared for the edTPA.
+Provide appropriate support for the candidates when they create edTPA material during student teaching. - 16.
+Observe, evaluate, and confer with candidates during student teaching as described in the Student Teaching Handbook, which includes returning assessment forms to the Education Field Experience Office at the end of each student teaching experience - 17.
+Meet the accreditation requirement for all teacher education program faculty members to collaborate with P-12 teachers in public schools - 18.
 Meet the accreditation requirements for teacher education program faculty to collect and use data about candidates' learning, to record how the data was used, to use program assessment data to improve the program and to participate annually in data review.